History of Prague: Medieval Prague

 By the early 10th century, the area around and below Prague Castle had developed into an important trading centre, where merchants from all over Europe gathered.
-In 965, an Arab merchant and traveller, called Ibrahim ibn Ya'qub wrote: "Prague is built from stone and lime, and it has the biggest trade centre.
+In 965, Ibrahim ibn Ya'qub, an Arab merchant and traveler, wrote: "Prague is built from stone and lime, and it has the biggest trade centre.
 Slavs are on the whole courageous and brave...
 They occupy the lands which are the most fertile and abundant with a good food supply."
+The Duchy earned a significant income from the Prague slave trade, trafficking pagan Slavs, termed saqaliba, to slavery in al-Andalus in the 10th and 11th-centuries.

 In 973, a bishopric was founded in Bohemia with the bishop's palace located on the Prague castle grounds.
-The first Czech bishop was Vojtěch (St. Adalbert) from the Czech noble family of Slavník, who later evangelized Poles and Hungarians and became a patron saint to Czechs, Poles and Hungarians after his canonization in 999.
+The first Czech bishop was Vojtěch (St Adalbert) from the Czech noble family of Slavník, who later evangelized Poles and Hungarians and became a patron saint to Czechs, Poles, and Hungarians after his canonization in 999.

-Next to the Romanesque fortified settlement of Prague, another Romanesque fortified settlement was built across the river Vltava at Vyšehrad in the 11th century.
-During the reign of Prince Vratislav II, who rose to the title of King of Bohemia Vratislav I in 1085, Vyšehrad became the temporary seat of Czech rulers.
+In the 11th century, another Romanesque fortified settlement was established across the river from Prague at Vyšehrad.
+During the reign of Prince Vratislav II, who rose to the title of King of Bohemia in 1085 (as Vratislav I), Vyšehrad became the temporary seat of Czech rulers.

-Prince Vladislav II rose to the title of King of Bohemia Vladislav I in 1158.
-Many monasteries and many churches were built under the rule of Vladislav I. The Strahov Monastery, built after the Romanesque style, was founded in 1142.
-The first stone bridge over the river Vltava — the Judith Bridge — was built in 1170.
-(It collapsed in 1342 and a new bridge, later called the Charles Bridge was built in its place in 1357.)
+In 1158, Prince Vladislav II also rose to the title of King of Bohemia (as Vladislav I).
+Many monasteries and churches were built during his rule.
+In Prague, the Strahov Monastery, built in the Romanesque style, was founded in 1142.
+The first stone bridge over the river Vltava, the Judith Bridge, was built in 1170.